bvandreunen/envnx/README.md

 * SSH User: vagrant
 * SSH Key: ./vagrant/puphpet/files/dot/ssh/id_rsa

-Sometimes Sequel Pro will keep asking for a password while connecting, even though you're using the key file.
+Sometimes Sequel Pro will keep asking for a password while connecting, even though you are using the key file.
 This has to do with a permission issue.
 To solve it change the key permissions to 400:

 ```
 chmod 400 ./vagrant/puphpet/files/dot/ssh/id_rsa